ItsFuntum/Juxtaposition-Enhancer/README.md

 # Juxtaposition-Enhancer
 Userscript that improves Pretendo's Juxtaposition on the web.

+This userscript does things that already exist on other platforms but Juxt has for some reason not added them on the PC/Mobile website and I've got no idea why so I'm doing it myself.

 ## Installation
 You need a userscript manager, I recommend [Tampermonkey](https://www.tampermonkey.net).